Dawg4321/Dawg4321/README.md

 # Welcome! ☕
 ## 👋 About me
 Hello all, welcome to my GitHub!
 My name is Ryan and I am a recent Computer Engineering graduate from TU Dublin.
 I am currently working on IoT firmware development at Taoglas!
-I mainly use this page to keep track of some of my personal projects.
+I mainly use this GitHub to keep track of some of my personal projects.
 I love a good challenge and learning new skills!
 Feel free to contact me if you want to chat.

 ## ❤️ Passions
 - Computers :computer: